w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about best practices for including information in page titles.
-Assess how students describe best practices for including information in page titles.
+* Short Answer Questions &mdash; Ask students about best practices for including information in page titles and link text.
+Assess how students describe best practices for including information in page titles and link text.
 * Practical &mdash; Give students several pages that are part of a multi-step process.
 Ask them to provide information about the current step in each of the page titles.
 Assess how students provide information about the current step in each of the page titles.
-* Short Answer Questions &mdash; Ask students what type of information link text should contain.
-Assess how students describe what type of information link text should contain, including link destination, target document type and format, as well as where the link will open.
+* practical &mdash; Give students a page with inaccessible link text and ask students to substitute them with accessible link text.
+Assess how students create accessible link text.
-* Practical &mdash; Ask students to include the page title and link text using a given authoring tool.
+* Practical &mdash; Have students include the page title and link text using a given authoring tool.
 Assess how students use an authoring tool to include page titles and link text.

 {% include excol.html type="end" %}